efrecon/davix-backup/README.md

 As soon as compression is greater or equal to `0`, `davix-backup` will attempt to compress to an archive in a temporary directory. `zip`, when present is preferred because it is able to perform some encryption on the archive using a password.
 When not present, `gzip` will be used instead, if available.
+See option `--compressor`.

 ### `-w` or `--password`